vickiychung/PetConnect/README.md

 Link to the app hosted on Heroku: http://pet-connect-app.herokuapp.com/

-The PetConnect was built on a MERN stack which consits of MongoDB, a document-based NoSQL database, with use from Mongoose, an object data modeling (ODM) library, Express, an application framework library for Node, React-Redux frontend framework(using Axios, a promise based HTTP client that can be used in Node environment and browser), and lastly, Node, our JavaScript runtime environment.
+The PetConnect was built on a MERN stack which consits of MongoDB, a document-based NoSQL database, with use of Mongoose, an object data modeling (ODM) library, Express, an application framework library for Node, React-Redux frontend framework(using Axios, a promise based HTTP client that can be used in Node environment and browser), and lastly, Node, our JavaScript runtime environment.

 ## Features:
 * User Sign Up/Log In utilizing Bcrypt and salting